by Duane Graveline, MD, MPH

-Again and again, clinical studies have failed to show that the use of statins lowers cardiovascular risk in women who do not already have coronary heart disease or diabetes.
+Again and again, clinical studies have failed to show that the use of statins lowers cardiovascular risk in women who do not already have coronary heart disease.

 Research results in the past several years cast increasing doubt as to cholesterol's role in atherosclerosis, now pointing more and more convincingly to inflammation as the principle factor.
 Statin drugs appear to reduce cardiovascular risk not by cholesterol manipulation but by inflammation suppression and are now recognized for the powerful anti-inflammatory agents they really are.